samthebest/dump/BasicSecurity.md

 Mac, Linux and Gmail can be considered secure platforms (the BSD variants of Linux being the most secure).
 Windows cannot be trusted as highly so keep your password for a Windows system separate.

 **In general you want to minimise the number of passwords you remember** less is more.
 Simplicity is key.

+#### 1.2.1

+##### Storage

+Only highly sophisticated hackers could write algorithms that could try to brute force the other words - furthermore most good websites will lock accounts that have too many authentication failures.

 #### 1.1.3